SDK Support for Browser Extensions

 Initialization

-After you add MoEngage SDK to an extension pop-up window, you can initialise the library as usual.
+After adding MoEngage SDK to an extension pop-up window, you can initialize the library as usual.

-Because cookies are not supported in browser extensions, you can disable cookies by initialising with disableCookies: true
+Because cookies are not supported in browser extensions, you can disable cookies by initializing with disableCookies: true.

 window.Moengage = moe({